As India counts dead, brutality of Hindu-Muslim riot emerges

 As the Mustafabad neighborhood of India’s capital was ravaged by communal riots for three days this week, the Al-Hind Hospital turned from a community clinic into a trauma ward.

 Doctors like M.A.
-Anwar were for the first time dealing with injuries like gunshot wounds, crushed skulls and torn genitals.
+Anwar were for the first time dealing with injuries such as gunshot wounds, crushed skulls and torn genitals.

 “I wanted to cry and scream,” he recalled.
 “Something inside of me died during those three days.”